 Its four ground floor receptions are well equipped for modern entertainment and relaxed afternoons in front of the fire.
 Celebrate in the decadent drawing room overlooking the gardens, with plenty of cosy seating, dining table and a grand open fire to keep you warm.
 Gather for dinner in the elegant dining hall.
 Or curl up in the library/snug and lose yourself in a book or nurse a glass of brandy in front of a blazing fire.

 The spacious breakfasting kitchen is well-equipped with country-cottage style units and a stunning Aga, as well as a larder room and separate utility room.
 If you don’t fancy cooking, we can arrange all kinds of catering for special occasions and events - from a simple buffet, to a summer barbecue or a fully catered holiday.

-When the day is done, discover the five double bedrooms on the first and second floors accessed by the grand sweeping staircase.
+When the day is done, discover the six bedrooms on the first and second floors accessed by the grand sweeping staircase.
 They are superbly furnished with antiques and hung with fine paintings.
 Characterised by high ceilings, large sash windows overlook the beautifully manicured majestic lawns and fill the rooms with light.
 Two bedrooms benefit from en-suite facilities and there are a further two bathrooms.

 Spend your days wandering through the many acres of delightful garden, private woodland and parkland - see what wildlife you can spot and let the kids run wild.
 There are also ample dog-friendly local countryside and woodland walks right on the doorstep.
 And, if you fancy getting a bit active, head over to the summer tennis court.
 You can even bring your horse on holiday as there are stables in the grounds with paddocks and fields.